domainmod/userguide/docs/troubleshooting.md

 <h4>Form fields aren't displaying properly, such as checkboxes and text fields showing as empty boxes.</h4>

-This is caused by JavaScript being disabled in your web browser.
+This is usually caused by JavaScript being disabled in your web browser.
 If enabling JavaScript doesn't fix the issue try disabling any ad blockers or other content blockers you may have installed.

 <BR>Debugging
 -------------